-- What's the purpose of introducing or using this technology?
+- What's the Purpose of introducing or using this technology?

-- Is there an incentive that needs to be clearly defined?
+- Is there an Incentive that needs to be clearly defined?

-Knowing why and how you plan to use new technology you're introducing nurtures a more positive user experience for students and faculty, and it will also help you build your syllabus.
+Knowing why and how you plan to use new technology you're introducing nurtures a more positive user experience for students and faculty, and it will also help you build out your syllabus.

 Your syllabus should include the following information:

 1. Links to Frequently Asked Questions

 Even though you've probably never seen it, every tech company from Snapchat to Uber has a very detailed and comprehensive FAQ section on their website that's searchable and regularly updated.
 The FAQ is a database of answers to thousands questions companies receive frequently, so it's not uncommon to find even the most unusual question answered there.
 FAQs are also getting smarter, so that the best answers are shown to you based on similar queries others have searched for.